hanwenzhu/dreamhoi/README.md

 * The SMPL pose parameters of the generated human $\xi$
 * The generated human mesh $M_\xi$
-* The (transformed) mesh of the given object $M_{\text{obj}}$ The output will typically be in `dreamhoi/smplify/smpl-with-mesh-nerf-if/{tag}_{num_iterations}`.
-(Note that as in threestudio, the generated meshes are Z-up, and you can transform back to Y-up by a -π/2 rotation about the X axis)
+* The (transformed) mesh of the given object $M_{\text{obj}}$

+Note that as in threestudio, the generated meshes are Z-up, and you can transform back to Y-up by a -π/2 rotation about the X axis.

 ##### Extra configurations
 You may also add